Serving Chicagoland and Northwest Indiana

 Reach out to the pros at Allegiant Fire Protection to schedule your quarterly and annual inspections.

 Allegiant Fire Protection takes fire protection and the safety of your facility seriously.
 We know that an improperly-working sprinkler system can make a huge difference.
-Our sprinkler system inspection and testing schedule are determined by the local code, building occupancy type, and the system’s components.
+Our sprinkler system inspection and testing schedule is determined by the local code, building occupancy type, and the system’s components.

-Our NICET-certified technicians follow the requirements outlined in the National Fire Protection Association’s code NFPA 25, along with any additional local regulations to ensure your peace of mind regarding your facility’s sprinkler system.
+Our NICET-certified technicians follow the requirements outlined in the National Fire Protection Association’s code NFPA 25, along with any additional local regulations, to ensure your peace of mind regarding your facility’s sprinkler system.

 Please don’t hesitate to give us a call today and discuss your sprinkler inspection options.